 FMD follows standard methods of measurement prescribed by the Building Owners and Managers Association (BOMA).
 FMD uses Standardware Software, a BOMA product, which calculates area based on the 1996 BOMA-prescribed methods.
-Those standards define RSF as the amount of space that is charged in standard lease terms, generally including floor-common areas such as elevator lobbies, main hallways, and the like. similar spaces shared by multiple tenants.
-USF is defined as the smaller area corresponding to the actual space that a tenant can-dedicated to a tenant's use for their work processes.
+Those standards define RSF as is-the amount of space that is charged in standard lease terms, generally including common areas such as elevator lobbies, main hallways, and similar spaces shared by multiple tenants.
+USF is defined as the smaller area corresponding to the actual space dedicated to a tenant's use for their work processes.
 Comparing RSF alone cannot fully account for the relative utilization efficiency of work areas between different buildings; comparing USF alone cannot address fundamental differences in the efficiency of a building's design.
 Both are needed for comparison and analysis of buildings within the overall asset.